-1776 Unites is a movement to liberate tens of millions of Americans…
+1776 Unites is a movement to inspire tens of millions of Americans…

 Who We Are

-1776 Unites represents a nonpartisan and intellectually diverse alliance of writers, thinkers, and activists focused on solutions to our country’s greatest challenges in education, culture, and upward mobility.
+1776 Unites represents a nonpartisan and intellectually diverse alliance of writers, thinkers, and activists focused on creating solutions for our country’s greatest challenges in education, culture, and upward mobility.
 We are a project of the Woodson Center, a nonprofit organization that has worked for decades to empower local communities to address America’s toughest problems.
 Read more about the Woodson Center here.

 1776 Unites is a movement to shape the American future by drawing on the best of its past.
-Radically pragmatic and unapologetically patriotic, we hope to speak for Americans of all races, creeds, and political convictions who oppose the efforts to demoralize and demonize our country and its foundations and divide our citizens through grievance politics; we instead encourage unity through shared values that guides us in overcoming common challenges.
+Unapologetically pragmatic and patriotic, we speak for Americans of all races, creeds, and political convictions who take issue with efforts to demoralize our country and its foundations and divide our citizens through grievance politics; we instead encourage unity through shared values that guides us in overcoming common challenges.

-1776 Unites represents a nonpartisan and intellectually diverse alliance of hundreds of thousands of writers, thinkers, and activists focused on solutions to our country’s greatest challenges in education, culture, and upward mobility.
+1776 Unites represents a nonpartisan and intellectually diverse alliance of hundreds of thousands of writers, thinkers, educators, and activists focused on creating solutions to our country’s greatest challenges in education, culture, and upward mobility.
 Our K-12 curriculum serves as an extension of our mission to empower the next generation with principles and inspiring historical figures so they will prosper and flourish.

-We are intellectuals and journalists, entrepreneurs and grassroots activists, celebrating the progress America has made, the resilience of its people, and our future together.
-We seek decisive action in restoring our people’s confidence and advancing the cause of actual justice in the face of hostile messages that degrade the spiritual, moral, and political foundations of our nation.
+We are intellectuals and journalists, educators, entrepreneurs, and grassroots activists, celebrating the progress America has made, the resilience of its people, and our future together.
+We seek decisive action in restoring our people’s confidence and advancing the cause of actual justice in the face of discouraging messages that degrade the spiritual, moral, and political foundations of our nation.

 1776 Unites is a project of the Woodson Center, a community transformation and empowerment organization founded by Robert L. Woodson, Sr. in 1981.